Guides

 A key can be assigned to multiple agents.
 When assigned, the key is injected into:

-crabglamp keys status # Check what's assigned to this agent
+crabglamp keys status # what's assigned to this agent

 crabglamp keys rotate <name>